OpenMoonRay/openmoonray-docs/docs/moonray/maps/ColorCorrectContrastMap.md

   default: 0.0

-  <p>negative values reduce the difference in luminance towards grey and positive values increase the difference in luminance for the blue channel<\p>
+  <p>negative values reduce the difference in luminance towards grey and positive values increase the difference in luminance for the blue channel</p>

   <h3>contrast_g</h3>